Alejandro-Roldan/mpc-scripts/README.md

 rand-album
 -----------
-Selects and adds a random album from the mpd database
+Selects and adds a random album from the mpd database to the queue

 AddSongToFavPlaylist
 --------------------